nhortontech/CCNA-Prep-2024/README.md

 - CCNA Final Notes
 - 31 DAYS BEFORE YOUR CCNA

-List of resources used:                COST:                                USEFULNESS:
+List of resources used,                Cost,                                Usefulness:
-  - Jeremy's IT Lab (YouTube course)   FREE                                 9/10 highly useful, sometimes too much information given about particular topics that aren't as major in the exam
+- Jeremy's IT Lab (YouTube course),     FREE,                                   9/10 highly useful, sometimes too much information given about particular topics that aren't as major in the exam
-- Jeremy's IT Mega Lab for CCNA        FREE                                 10/10 extremely useful ,particularly parts relating to the exam topics, use as revision
+- Jeremy's IT Mega Lab for CCNA,        FREE,                                 10/10 extremely useful ,particularly parts relating to the exam topics, use as revision
-- Jeremy's IT Lab practice exams       PAID - CHEAP                         6/10 useful but was quite different to Boson exams and some questions were very difficult beyond the level of the exam
+- Jeremy's IT Lab practice exams,       PAID - CHEAP,                         6/10 useful but was quite different to Boson exams and some questions were very difficult beyond the level of the exam
-- Boson ExSim Practice Exams + Labs    PAID - NOT CHEAP                     9/10 highly useful for preparing for the exam and simulating test conditions
+- Boson ExSim Practice Exams + Labs,    PAID - NOT CHEAP,                     9/10 highly useful for preparing for the exam and simulating test conditions
-- 31 Days before your CCNA             PAID/FREE VERSIONS ONLINE            9/10 highly useful in summarising key points and reinforcing areas of weakness
+- 31 Days before your CCNA,             PAID/FREE VERSIONS ONLINE,            9/10 highly useful in summarising key points and reinforcing areas of weakness
-- CBT Nuggets CCNA Course              PAID/FREE TRIAL                      7/10 useful in covering basic concepts for those who are building their foundational knowledge and udnerstanding of                                                                                 concepts.
+- CBT Nuggets CCNA Course,              PAID/FREE TRIAL,                      7/10 useful in covering basic concepts for those who are building their foundational knowledge and udnerstanding of                                                                                 concepts.
 Would use this FIRST